Revature-MiniMint/front_end_tests/README.md

 * Open the browser of your choice (whichever you chose to install Selenium onto), and then open the Selenium extension.
 * Click on the "Open Project" button or press [Ctrl + O] and open the .side file in this repository.
 * Click on the "Run All Tests" button, or press [Ctrl + Shift + R]
+* NOTE: some tests may require empty databases to run successfully (i.e. you cannot register the same user twice).

 ## Technologies
 * Selenium IDE